Cavity magnomechanical coupling with coupled magnon modes in a synthetic antiferromagnet: Introduction

-On the other hand, the recent progress of on-chip phononic devices has expanded the cavity magnomechanics framework to a variety of materials and structures \cite{hwang2020enhancement,hatanaka2022chip,hatanaka2022phononic}.
+On the other hand, the recent progress of on-chip phononic devices has expanded the cavity magnomechanics framework to a variety of materials and structures \cite{hwang2020enhancement,hatanaka2022chip,hatanaka2023phononic}.
 This framework allows a resonant magnomechanical coupling where the phonon resonance frequency matches the magnon resonance frequency and provides tailorable phononic and magnonic functionalities.
-Recently, a phononic crystal cavity was developed that strongly confines the strain field inside a wavelength-scale cavity and induces strain fields along multiple axes \cite{hatanaka2022phononic}.
+Recently, a phononic crystal cavity was developed that strongly confines the strain field inside a wavelength-scale cavity and induces strain fields along multiple axes \cite{hatanaka2023phononic}.
 What comes next in cavity magnomechanics is functionalizing magnon modes by engineering magnetic structures in the phonon cavity similarly to magnomechanics with propagating phonons \cite{kuss2021nonreciprocal,matsumoto2022large}.
 Here, a synthetic antiferromagnet (SAF), which consists of a series of ferromagnetic layers and non-magnetic spacers deposited on top of one another, is a strong candidate for on-chip cavity magnomechanics, because the interlayer exchange coupling induces unique magnetic properties, such as an anti-parallel ({\it i.e.,} antiferromagnetic) configuration of magnetizations and coupled magnon modes \cite{parkin1990oscillations}.
 The antiferromagnetic magnetization configuration among the ferromagnetic layers and magnon modes in SAFs can be manipulated even when the net magnetization is zero, which is of great importance in the field of spintronics \cite{duine2018synthetic}.
 In SAFs, the magnetization precessions in the ferromagnetic layers are coupled, resulting in in-phase and anti-phase ferromagnetic resonance precessions referred to as the acoustic and optical magnon mode, respectively.
-Manipulation of these coupled magnon modes will lead to cavity magnomechanical functionalities in analogy to multimode cavity optomechanics \cite{lee2015multimode,nielsen2017multimode}.
-However, the theoretical framework for cavity magnomechanics that was developed in the previous studies \cite{hatanaka2022chip,hatanaka2022phononic} is not directly applicable to SAFs because the magnon mode may couple to cavity phonons in a different way than the Kittel mode in a single ferromagnet does.
+Thus, cavity magnomechanics with a SAF allows the introduction of multiple magnon modes, which can further expand the control protocol in the same way as the use of multiple optical modes does in cavity optomechanics \cite{lee2015multimode,nielsen2017multimode}.
+Moreover, the SAF structure shows a rich mode tunability where the resonance frequency and the magnetoelastic coupling constant can be controlled via an external magnetic field.
+However, the theoretical framework for cavity magnomechanics that was developed in the previous studies \cite{hatanaka2022chip,hatanaka2023phononic} is not directly applicable to SAFs because the magnon mode may couple to cavity phonons in a different way than the Kittel mode in a single ferromagnet does.